lbburnsy/remoteRecruit/README.md

 5. Handlebars
 6. Minisearch NPM package
 7. Dependencies:
+    * bcrypt
     * dotenv
     * mysql2
     * sequelize
+    * connect-session-sequelize
+    * express
+    * express-handlebars
+    * express-session

 ## Installation
-To install the application follow the following steps:
+To install the application locally follow the following steps:
 1. Clone the repository from github
 2. Install handlebars using 'npm install handlebars' in git bash
 3. Install the npm package through the 'npm install minisearch' command
 4. Create database 'freecruiter_db' using mysql

+The app can be accessed through heroku; contact any of the contributors for the link

 ## Usage
 The usage of the application is dual-sided depending on whether the user signs up as a freelancer or employer